 Considering that LLMs learn from unique business knowledge, organizations can use the technology to enable intelligent assistance to employees whose jobs require dealing with corporate and customer information.
 What is more, such tools can be helpful to account executives and anyone in charge of processing invoices, tax reports, insurance quotes, and other industry-specific data.

 For example, integrating one of the popular LLMs into the internal knowledge management infrastructure allowed our Fortune 500 client to create a ChatGPT-like virtual assistant trained on the company data, saving a considerable share of operational budgets spent on processing and managing disorganized enterprise-wide data.
-Similar solutions can be part of claim processing, fraud detection, policy creation, and other Generative AI insurance use cases.
+Similar solutions can be part of claim processing, fraud detection, policy creation, and other generative AI use cases.

 #2 Streamlining document management and reducing legacy burdens